csound/manual/README.md

 sudo apt-get install -y docbook xsltproc
 ```

-Python is preinstalled on most Linux distributions.
-If you don’t have Python,
+Python, with Pygments, is preinstalled on most Linux distributions.
+If you don’t
-visit https://docs.python.org/2/using/unix.html to learn how to install Python
+have Python, visit https://docs.python.org/2/using/unix.html to learn how to
-or build it from source.
+install Python or build it from source.

+Visit http://pygments.org/download/ to learn how to install Pygments.

 ### On macOS

 The easiest way to install DocBook is probably through [Homebrew]
 (http://brew.sh).
 To install Homebrew, follow the instructions at [brew.sh]
 (http://brew.sh).
 Then, enter `brew install docbook` in a Terminal.

+To install Pygments, enter in Terminal `sudo easy_install pygments`.

 Python and xsltproc are preinstalled on macOS.